DallanQ/lotr_journeys_in_middle_earth/Manual.md

 After all heroes have taken a turn, they select the hourglass button in the lower-right corner of the app screen to proceed to the shadow phase.

-> Image of a sand timer
+> Image of an hourglass

 #### TRAVEL ACTION (page 6)